TobyBaril/EarlGrey/Docker/README.md

 ```

 NOTE: This script will download the latest curated TEs from Dfam.
 If you would rather download the whole dataset, including uncurated TEs, please see below.
-We strongly recommend upgrading the RepeatMasker contained within Docker with the Dfam library v3.7 curated elements ONLY, information on this is found: https://github.com/Dfam-consortium/TETools
+We strongly recommend upgrading the RepeatMasker contained within Docker with the Dfam library v3.7 curated elements ONLY (which is sourced by `getFiles.sh`).
-note there are only ~6000 seqs in the basic RepeatMasker library in this container, real Dfam is much larger!

 If you need to download these,
 Dfam.h5.gz (NOTE ONLY TESTED ON DFAM 3.7) can be downloaded by running:

 ```
-# only curated elements
-wget https://www.dfam.org/releases/current/families/Dfam_curatedonly.h5.gz && mv Dfam_curatedonly.h5.gz Dfam.h5.gz

 # all elements including uncurated
+cd ./src/
 wget https://www.dfam.org/releases/current/families/Dfam.h5.gz
 # THIS IS A BIG FILE!
 ```